Carl Gustav Jung’s Life and Ideas

 After completing his studies at the University of Basel in 1900 C.G.
 Jung moved to Zürich and began working at the Burghölzli Psychiatric Hospital under Eugen Bleuler.
 At that time, the hospital was a leading European psychiatric research center and Bleuler probably the most influential psychiatrist of the time.

-In 1903 he wrote his dissertation titled “On the Psychology and Pathology of So-Called Occult Phenomena“.
-His research was based on the analysis of Jung’s cousin Hélène Preiswerk, a mediumistic medium.
-Later he moved to Paris and participated in the lectures of Pierre Janet, a distinct French psychiatrist.
-Following assistantships with Eugen Bleuler, he served as senior physician at Burghölzli and from 1905 to 1913 as a lecturer in psychiatry at the University of Zurich.
+In the following years he moved to Paris and participated in the lectures of Pierre Janet, a distinct French psychiatrist.
+Upon his return to Zurich he worked as the assistant of Eugen Bleuler.
+In the years 1905-1913 he served as senior physician at Burghölzli and as a lecturer in psychiatry at the University of Zurich.

 Word association experiment